acentswap/docs2-wiki/products/pancakeswap-exchange/smart-router/README.md

 <figure><img src="../../../.gitbook/assets/Smart Router.png" alt=""><figcaption></figcaption></figure>

-PancakeSwap Smart Router is a routing algorithm that links the AMM and stableswap to provide better liquidity and pricing.
+AcentSwap Smart Router is a routing algorithm that links the AMM and stableswap to provide better liquidity and pricing.
 It uses a smart order routing algorithm that executes trades across multiple pools to find the best price for traders.
 For more information on StableSwap [click here](../../stableswap/).

 The Kitchen will gradually roll out StableSwap pairs to further test and improve the product.